unfoldingWord/wordMAP/README.md

 # Introduction

 Word alignment prediction is the process of mapping/associating words from some primary text with corresponding words in a secondary text.
-This tool uses advanced statistical algorithms to determine which words or phrases in two texts are equivalent in meaning.
+This tool uses statistical algorithms to determine which words or phrases in two texts are equivalent in meaning.

 Alignments provide many valuable benefits to translators including: